DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ## Why Perform Backups?

-.one-half[* Limit loss of data, some of which may not be reproducible
-* Save time, money, productivity
+Limit loss of data, some of which may not be reproducible .full-width[* Save time, money, productivity
 * Help prepare for disasters
   * Accidental deletions
   * Fires, natural disasters